 This module will provide you with an introduction to criminal law as relevant to England and Wales, covering areas currently incorporated within the training of police officers, such as evidence and procedure, road policing, crime and general police duties.

 Within this module you will be introduced to the concepts of scientific investigation, measurement, accuracy and essential chemical and biological theories and practices involved in forensic investigation.
 This will include assisting you to develop good laboratory technique within these areas, but also an introduction to chemistry, cell and molecular biology, serology, genetics and DNA.

 This module will commence by introducing students to main models and frameworks for the evaluation of the criminal justice system.
 It will then examine the possible path of a person through the criminal justice system, from the exercise of police powers on the street right through to prison based and community sentences and resettlement.
 In this way, students will be introduced to the main criminal justice agencies.
 The module will consider their values, practices and patterns relating to social class, gender, age, race and ethnicity in their decisions.

-Key Skills for Forensic Scientists
+Key Skills for Forensic Practice